luiswirth/bsc-thesis/src/matter/exterior.typ

 us which basis elements to wedge.

-Because of the anti-symmetry of the exterior product, there are certain conditions on the multiindices $I$ for ${e_I}$ to constitute a meaningful basis @frankel:diffgeo.
+Because of the anti-symmetry of the exterior product, there are certain conditions on the multiindices $I$ for ${e_I}$ to constitute a meaningful basis.
 First $I$ must not contain any duplicate indices, because otherwise $e_I = 0$ and second there must not be any permutations of the same index in the basis set, otherwise we have linear dependence of the two elements.
 We therefore only consider strictly increasing multiindices $I in cal(I)^n_k$ and denote their set by
 $cal(I)^n_k = {(i_1,dots,i_k) in NN^k mid(|) 1 <= i_1 < dots.c < i_k <= n}$.
-This is a good convention for supporting arbitrary dimensions @douglas:feec-book.
+This is a good convention for supporting arbitrary dimensions.

 The basis also needs to be ordered, such that we can know which coefficient in `self.coeffs` corresponds to which basis.
 A natural choice here is